 We also went for a short walk along the Pequest River.
 The river was very high and parts of the trail were flooded (all of it was muddy), so we did not get too far.

-Science: We collected fish eggs from my parents pond
+Science: We collected toad eggs from my parents pond

 From Eggs to Tadpoles